1.

 Numbers is written from a perspective that combines immediate narrative with retrospective law-giving, often switching between third-person accounts of historical events and direct legal instruction.
 Its composition reflects various layers of tradition and editing.
 Deuteronomy is presented from Moses' point of view, giving it a more unified voice, and it addresses an audience standing on the brink of entering Canaan.

 In the end, both books are written by Moses and addressed to the Jews while they are in the wilderness.
 The main difference is that Numbers continues to list the Laws and commands of God, the list of people who made the journey and the list of things the Jews did on their journey, both good and bad.
-Deuteronomy, on the other hand refers to these topics but as speeches by Moses as he prepares the people to enter the promised land.
+Deuteronomy, on the other hand refers to these topics but as speeches by Moses as he prepares the people to enter the Promised Land.

-IV.
 Overview of the Wilderness Journey

 The journey of the Israelites through the wilderness, as detailed in the books of Numbers and Deuteronomy, represents a pivotal era in the history of the Jewish nation.
 This period encompasses the transition from the miraculous exodus from Egypt to the brink of entering the Promised Land of Canaan.
 Over approximately 40 years, this journey shaped the identity and faith of the Israelite nation through trials, Divine interventions, and the giving and reinforcing of the Law.
 The following is a brief overview combining elements from both books: